 Executive summary

+Object of the evaluation and overview of the analytical approach

 This report outlines the findings of a real-time assessment (RTA) of the United Nations Children’s Fund’s (UNICEF’s) ongoing education response to, and education response planning for, COVID-19 at a country level, to take stock and inform a forward-looking reflection on implementation.
 It focuses on four countries – Azerbaijan, Bosnia and Herzegovina (BiH), Serbia, and Turkey – and covers the period March 2020 – October 2021.

 The report limits its scope to primary and secondary education.
 Specifically, this report focuses on the following five aspects of response in primary and secondary education: distance and digital learning; school reopening and face-to-face learning; teacher support and training; data collection and monitoring; and system support.
 It evaluates these five aspects of UNICEF’s response in order to understand a) their effectiveness and relevance; b) their degree of equity and inclusion; c) their adaptability; d) their successes and challenges; and e) suggestions for improvement.